codefresh-contrib/gcloud-storage-sample-app/README.md

 ## The Example Scala Application

-This project uses `Scala` to build an application which will eventually become a distributable Docker image.
+This project uses two `Scala`jars to build an application which will eventually become a distributable Docker image.

 ## Build in Codefresh